Rickcau/Chaos-Lab/Resources/ChaosProvider.md

 You will not be able to do anything useful if the Microsoft.Chaos provider is not registered and this has to be done at the subscription level.

-# Prequisites
-1. An User account with Owner or Contributor Role to the subscription.
-(This is a requirement, as you enable providers are the subscription-level)

 # Important Note
 **You will not be able to use Chaos Studio without enabling the Microsoft.Chaos provider.
 You will get errors when trying to enable targets & capabilities.**

+# Prequisites
+1. An User account with Owner or Contributor Role to the subscription.
+(This is a requirement, as you enable providers are the subscription-level.)

 # Check to see of the Microsoft.Chaos Provider is registered using Azure CLI